fraunhoferfokus/Xtensions/README.md

 ### Extensions to Primitive Optionals

-TODO: Describe noInt / noLong / noDouble
+TODO: Describe some / noInt / noLong / noDouble

 The Oracle JDK currently does not cache OptionalInt and OptionalLong instances in the static factory method `OptionalInt.of(int)` and `OptionalLong.of(long)` as it is currently done for Integer creation in